(A) General. This rule sets forth a method for determining the performance of each electric utility's distribution circuits.

 (E) Each electric utility shall submit the reports required by this rule, on electronic media, in a format prescribed by the commission or its staff.

-(F) Electric utilities shall take sufficient remedial action to cause each listed circuit to be removed from the list within two years.
+(F) Electric utilities shall take sufficient remedial action to make sure that no circuit is listed on three consecutive reports.
 The inclusion of a given circuit in the report under paragraph (C) of this rule for three consecutive reporting periods shall create a rebuttable presumption of a violation of this rule.

 Promulgated Under: 111.15